BhaveetKumar/nail-it/DSA-Golang/Strings/ValidAnagram.md

     charCount := make(map[rune]int)

-    // Count characters in s
     for _, char := range s {
         charCount[char]++
     }

-    // Decrease count for characters in t for _, char := range t {
+    for _, char := range t {
         charCount[char]--
         if charCount[char] < 0 {